CrowdStrike/cloud-fcs-labs/content/attacknrespond/lab-3/index.en.md

 curl http://169.254.169.254/latest/meta-data/identity-credentials/ec2/security-credentials/ec2-instance
 ```

-> [!NOTE]
-> If your Metasploit session closes unexpectedly, type “run -j” at the metasploit console prompt to reconnect to the target.
+::alert[If your Metasploit session closes unexpectedly, type “run -j” at the metasploit console prompt to reconnect to the target.]{header="Note"}

 ![Contents of /etc/passwd and instance metadata](/static/img/lab3-1.png)